BioSchemas/bioschemas.github.io/pages/_tutorials/howto/howto_add_markup.md

 ## 1. Define your strategy

 If your resource involves more than one profile, you first need to define the strategy that best suits your case.
-You can link a resource of one type, let's say `DataCatalog`, to other related ones, let's say `Dataset`, via properties, e.g. `schema:dataset` for this case.
+You can link a resource of one type, let's say `DataCatalog`, to other related ones, let's say `Dataset`, via properties, e.g. `dataset` for this case.
 Sometimes those properties are bidirectional, so you can go from `DataCatalog` to `Dataset` or the other way around.
 Which direction suits you best?

 <div class="col d-flex align-items-start rounded p-4 mb-4 mt-3 shadow">
   <img class="align-self-center me-3" src="{{ '/tutorials/images/information_mark.png' | relative_url }}" alt="information">